 |Tax Year||FICA Tax Rate||Wage Cap|

-Note that Social Security is matched by the employee, so the total tax amount paid to the government by the employer is 12.4% (with the exceptions of 2011 and 2012, as noted in the preceding table).
+Note that Social Security is matched by the employee, so the total tax amount paid to the government by the employer is 12.4%.
 A self-employed person is responsible for paying the full amount of the 12.4%.

 The social security tax is also known as the FICA tax.